Psychiatry and Mental Health Services

 A primary goal of the Psychiatry and Mental Health Services program is to minimize the impact of mental illness, not only for our patients, but for the community as well.
 Education and mental illness screening programs are conducted throughout the year.
 Our professional staff is available to talk to community or business groups on a wide range of topics, including stress management and signs and symptoms of depression.
 To schedule a speaker, please call the Hospital’s Public Relations Department at 412.942.6280.

 Staff from Psychiatry and Mental Health and Women and Children services have partnered together to provide "Baby Steps", a mental health support group to assist new and expecting mothers dealing with the emotional transitions of pregnancy and motherhood.
-"Baby Steps" is offered twice a month (one morning group and one evening group) at Christ United Methodist Church, 44 Highland Road, Bethel Park.
+"Baby Steps" is held at 7 p.m. the second and fourth Tuesday of each month.
+Group sessions are conducted in the Hospital's Medical Library located on the Fourth Floor.
 For a list of upcoming programs, visit the Programs and Events section of this Web site or call 412.942.5882.

 Visit the Programs & Events section of this Website for a listing of upcoming programs or call 412.942.4800.